medikoo/deferred/README.md

 	})
 	.end();

-I decided not to implement each array iterator function in this library, for two reasons.
+I decided not to implement array iterator functions in this library, for two reasons.
 First is as you see above - it's very easy and straightforward to setup most them with provided chain methods, second it's unlikely you'll need most of them.